CQCL/pytket-dqc/README.md

 In the Requirements section of [kahypar](https://github.com/kahypar/kahypar), if you are not sure you have Boost.build installed or if you want to install it, please check https://www.boost.org/doc/libs/1_78_0/tools/build/doc/html/index.html#bbv2.installation.

+We are using an experimental feature from KaHyPar that let us select a different maximum weight for each block of the partition (i.e. a different qubit capacity for each server).
+The python interface for this feature was added in [this commit](https://github.com/kahypar/kahypar/commit/ff8fdf06c4e50af2faecddb9c5b6f7553e232df2) on July 2020.
+It looks like KaHyPar >1.2.1 is the least requirement for this feature.
+If KaHyPar is built from their repository (following the instructions given below), this feature is automatically available.

 With these packages installed, running `pip install .` will install pytket-dqc.
 Auto generated html documentation can be found as an artifact of the latest push action.